ghostunnel/ghostunnel/README.md

 Usage Examples
 ==============

-Ghostunnel accepts certificates in two formats, a single PEM file containing both the certificate chain and private key or a PKCS#12 keystore.
-If Ghostunnel is used with a PKCS#11 hardware module, the PEM certificate file can omit the private key (for more information on that, see the PKCS#11 section below).

-Note that by default ghostunnel logs to stderr and runs in the foreground.
+Below are some common usage examples.
+By default, ghostunnel logs to stderr and runs in the foreground.
 You can set `--syslog` to log to syslog.
 For daemonizing or running ghostunnel inside a container, we recommend [daemonize][daemonize] or [dumb-init][dumb-init].

+Note that the examples below use PKCS#12 keystores, but ghostunnel also accepts PEM files with the certificate chain and private key if you prefer.
+Just pass a PEM file as an argument to the `--keystore` flag, ghostunnel will automatically detect the file format and handle it appropriately.
+We require that the certificate chain and private key are both present in the PEM file, except if PKCS#11 is used (see PKCS#11 examples further down for more info).

 [daemonize]: http://software.clapper.org/daemonize/
 [dumb-init]: https://github.com/Yelp/dumb-init